 Wet Pour Rubber

-Below is a technical overview for FlexiTop, wet pour rubber safety surface.
+Below is a technical overview for ourwet pour rubber safety surface.
 Please Visit our Wet Pour Rubber product page for more information.

-FlexiTop rubber safety surface is a flexible two-course system which can be installed to varying depths.
+Wet pour rubber safety surfacing is a flexible two-course system which can be installed to varying depths.
 The non-slip top layer, known as the wearing course, consists of tough and durable EPDM rubber granules mixed with a polyurethane binder.
 These clean cut and clean faced granules provide a well bonded surface with a high tensile strength that will prove to be extremely durable.

 Black surfaces use a recycled EPDM rubber derived from the waste produced in the manufacture of industrial rubber mouldings and also from rubber seals derived from the automotive trade.
 Coloured surfaces are formed from virgin EPDM rubber and are coloured throughout.

-The base course comprises granulated recycled rubber to varying depths dependent on the play equipment above.
-The spongy base layer cushions the fall, progressively deforming and lengthening the impact over time and distance.
+The base course comprises granulated recycled rubber and polyurethane binder to varying depths dependent on the play equipment above.
+The soft base layer cushions the fall, progressively deforming and lengthening the impact over time and distance.